-Before you know it, spring will be here and that means one thing: spring cleaning.
-But, you don’t have to spend it in a fog of harsh chemicals.
+You don’t have to clean your home in a fog of harsh chemicals.
 There are plenty of ingredients and recipes for natural, green cleaning that are simple and easy to make at home.
 “Green cleaning” has become more and more popular, and more DIY recipes and products are popping up.

 10 Must-Have Ingredients for Homemade Cleaners

-Check out some of these homemade cleaning products and ideas to prep for spring (or anytime), whether you’re doing extra dirty work in the bathroom or cleaning the kitchen oven.
+Check out some of these homemade cleaning products and ideas to prep for your next big cleaning, whether you’re doing extra dirty work in the bathroom or cleaning the kitchen oven.
 Not only will the environment and your body thank you, you can save money with ingredients you may already have on hand.

 The acidic power of lemons make them a great dirt, bacteria, and stain remover.
 You can make an even more powerful scrub with salt added.